What causes blisters on the feet?

-Blood vessels when damaged can leak and form blood blisters under the skin.
+Damaged Blood vessels leak and form blood blisters under the skin.
 Typically this occurs when the skin is pinched or crushed.

 Treatment of Blisters

-Using over-the-counter blister bandages is a good way to protect your blister from further damage.
+A good way to protect your blister from further damage is to use over-the-counter blister bandages.
 Typically the best treatment for blisters is to let them be.
 With simple care, blisters will often heal on their own.

 The presence of blisters is an important part of the body’s defense system, and it is unwise to disturb them.
 While blisters may pop naturally, it is best that you leave them alone so they can remain a barrier while your body heals the affected area.

-Blisters act as a seal to keep out contagion and harmful environmentals from entering the damaged space.
+Blisters act as a seal to keep out contagion and harmful elements in the environmental from entering the damaged space.

-Once a blister appears, care should be taken to avoid placing additional pressure on it to preserve the seal.
-If the seal is broken, you can very gently wash around the blister with warm soap and water.
+Once a blister appears, avoid placing additional pressure on it to preserve the seal.
+Once the seal breaks, then very gently wash around the blister with warm soap and water.
 Then cover it with a sterile, dry and breathable dressing.
 Gauze or a loose bandage works well in this endeavor.

 In the event a blister forms due to a chemical or allergy burn, it is imperative that you remove yourself from the cause as soon as possible.
-Aftwrwards, wash the skin thoroughly.
+Afterwards, wash the skin thoroughly.

 Other treatments of a blister on your foot: